OpenFreeEnergy/kartograf/docs/guide/application_free_energies_system_representations.rst

 .. image:: ../_static/img/Topology_types.png

-The hybrid and single topology approach depend heavily on atom mappings.
+The hybrid and single topology approaches depend heavily on atom mappings.
 The mappings are used to find the shared core region of the molecules, such that the atoms part of this region can be represented as one.
 The single topology approach tries to maximize the number of mapped